Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Lions in Rwanda

-During the 1994 Rwanda genocide, the country was faced with enormous challenges inclusive of the total loss of it’s lion population.
-The return of the nationals from their hide outs, encroaching on Akagera national park for settlement, farming, logging, poaching among others saw the last lions of the park disappearing by the early 2000s.
+During the 1994 Rwanda genocide, the country was faced with enormous challenges inclusive of the total loss of its lion population.
+The return of the nationals from their hideouts, encroaching on Akagera National Park for settlement, farming, logging, and poaching among others saw the last lions of the park disappearing by the early 2000s.

-This marked the beginnings of ecological imbalances of the park, which had been a thriving natural habitat of these apex majestic predators.
-However in 2015, the Rwanda Development board together with African Parks Network embarked on the bold journey of reintroducing lions to the park.
+This marked the beginnings of ecological imbalances in the park, which had been a thriving natural habitat of these apex majestic predators.
+However, in 2015, the Rwanda Development Board together with the African Parks Network embarked on the bold journey of reintroducing lions to the park.

-Seven lions inclusive of five females and two males were trans-located from South Africa to the park after a period of 15years with no lions being sighted anywhere on Rwanda land.
-The reintroduced lions where first kept at Boma enclosure to help them get used to their new habitat by ensuring they are within the park boundaries.
+Seven lions inclusive of five females and two males were trans-located from South Africa to the park after 15 years with no lions being sighted anywhere on Rwanda’s land.
+The reintroduced lions were first kept at the Boma enclosure to help them get used to their new habitat by ensuring they were within the park boundaries.

-A few weeks later, they got released into the wild of the park to explore, establish and mark their own territories.
-The lions, as part of the Big 5 animals in Rwanda have underwent successful breeding leading to continuous growth of lion population in the park witnessed by easy and frequent sightings while on game drives throughout the park.
+A few weeks later, they were released into the wild of the park to explore, establish, and mark their territories.
+The lions, as part of the Big 5 animals in Rwanda have undergone successful breeding leading to continuous growth of the lion population in the park witnessed by easy and frequent sightings while on game drives throughout the park.

-As of recent counts, there is approximately 30 healthy lions present in Akagera national park of Rwanda, Visitors to Akagera National park now have the greatest chances of sighting these giant predators in their natural habitats with ease offering them unforgettable glimpse into the heart of Rwanda’s wilderness.
+As of recent counts, there is approximately 30 healthy lions present in Akagera National Park of Rwanda, Visitors to Akagera National Park now have the greatest chances of sighting these giant predators in their natural habitats with ease offering them unforgettable glimpses into the heart of Rwanda’s wilderness.

 Lions of Akagera are best sighted while on game drives either in the morning hours when they are out from their hideouts to hunt or in the evening hours when they are on their way to their habitats to rest.